-This community-based cat rescue group has a strong following on social media and is very passionate about its cases.
+This community-based cat rescue group has a strong following on social media.
+And it is very passionate about its cases.
 Its main focus is on rehabilitating stray cats that are injured or critically ill.
-Besides vet care, it also believes in holistic care through the use of supplements, essential oils and creating a good environment so the cats feel comfortable.
+Besides vet care, it also believes in holistic care.
+This is through the use of supplements, essential oils and creating a good environment so the cats feel comfortable.
 Follow the project on Instagram to keep track of the cases and other volunteer projects in Singapore!

 29. The T Project

 This is Singapore’s first and only social service that meets the needs of the transgender community.
-The T Project runs a shelter for transgender women and The Alicia Community Centre, which caters for the LGBTQ+ community with counselling and trans reading resources.
+The T Project runs a shelter for transgender women.
+It even runs The Alicia Community Centre, which caters for the LGBTQ+ community.
+It provides counselling and trans reading resources.
 To learn more, visit its exhibition spotlighting the history of the transgender community in Singapore.
 Want to get involved?
 Reach out to the project and let them know what skills you have.
 You can even suggest initiatives and ideas of your own.